What is Linguistics?

 • How is it that words carry meaning?
 How can the meaning of a sentence be calculated from the meanings of the individual words of which it is composed?

-• In what ways are the signed languages of the Deaf different from spoken languages?
+• In what ways are the signed languages different from spoken languages?
 In what ways are they the same?

-• What principles underlie the construction of words, phrases and sentences?
+• What principles are the foundation of words, phrases and sentences?

 • How are the sounds of language produced?
 Does the sound system of a language form a coherent pattern?

 The Department of Linguistics offers courses on these and related topics.
-For additional information about studying linguistics, please see LSA: Studying Linguistics, LSA guide: Why Major in Linguistics? and these FAQs.
-More information about trends in linguistics can be found in LSA's 2019 Annual Report
+More information about trends in linguistics can be found in LSA's Eighth Edition Annual Report